Unitel Bolivia: Background and predecessor networks

+Formation of the Unitel network

-The channel originates from the purchase of ABC (Asociación Boliviana de Canales) by "Illimani de Comunicaciones" (Red ATB) and its subsequent sale to Tito Asbún, owner of Taquiña.
-In Santa Cruz de la Sierra, Red ATB terminated the contract with the Monasterio family, beginning to operate through Channel 5.
+The channel originates from the purchase of ABC (Asociación Boliviana de Canales) by Illimani de Comunicaciones (Red ATB) and its subsequent sale to Tito Asbún, owner of Taquiña.
+In Santa Cruz de la Sierra, Red ATB terminated the contract with the Monasterio family, beginning to operate through channel 5.
 After several negotiations, the Monasterio group kept the shares of Telesistema Boliviano in La Paz and Oruro.

 In April 1996, Unitel began broadcasting the CONMEBOL France 98 Qualifiers where it broadcast the away matches of the Bolivian Soccer Team against the teams of Venezuela, Peru, Colombia, Ecuador and Argentina live for all of Bolivia, as well as the Monasterio family channel broadcast the three games of those South American qualifiers for France '98 also live for all of Bolivia.

+In June 1997, Grupo Monasterio acquired 50% of Telesistema Boliviano's shares, later that year, Cardona passed on the remaining 50% to Monasterio, consolidating the network in the favor of ECOR Ltda; in Cardona's words, this suspended the "Mexicanization" process of the television channels owned by Garafulic and Asbún (ATB, ABC Bolivia and the refounded Bolivisión).

+The Monasterio-owned stations (Teleoriente, Telesistema Boliviano and CBA 13 TV) started carrying a mostly uniform schedule from July 21, 1997, marking the beginning of Unitel in its current form.
+In addition to the three stations plus channel 2 (TVO) in Oruro, the network was available at launch on channel 9 in Sucre, 2 in Tarija, 5 in Potosí, 9 in Beni (TV D&D) and 11 in Pando.

 In September 1997, the new channel was officially launched via satellite and shortly thereafter it obtained national coverage.
 The new brand gave Unitel a modern outlook and aiming to take part in a globalized competitive market.
 In the early-mid 2000s, the Monasterio family bought a station in Cochabamba.
 Today, it is considered one of the largest privately owned television networks in Bolivia.

 Unitel reserved local rights for two telenovelas from TV Azteca in June 1998, Demasiado Corazón and Perla.

 In 2001, Unitel achieved the exclusive rights to air the 2002 and 2006 editions of the FIFA World Cup.

 In 2003, Unitel consolidated its position with its viewing audience and advertisers, with total nationwide coverage in fifty locations, the nine department capitals and 41 cities with relayers installed.

 The network signed an agreement with Caracol Televisión to air productions from its catalog in 2004.
 This agreement enabled Unitel to become Caracol's first choice to sell its productions to Bolivian television.

 In April 2007, Unitel announced the shift to an entirely-tapeless system and a new transmitter for Cochabamba.
 The transmitters manufactured by Harris for the stations in Santa Cruz and La Paz were working without major flaws since 1996.